 Say you have data set with values in each cell.
 The numbers in cells A2:A6 appear to be rounded.
 When you click on the cell you can see the entire number in the formula bar.

-To make Excel not round the values, follow these steps:
+To prevent Excel from rounding the values, follow these steps:

 - In the Format Cells window (Number tab), click on General, then OK.

-As a result, all the selected cells will have General formatting.
+As a result, all the selected cells have General formatting.

-In some instances, this change alone will still result in some rounding.
+In some instances, this change alone still results in some rounding.
 Keep reading to see how to prevent rounding in those cases.

 Prevent Rounding in General Format

-If you have a long number in a cell with General formatting, then Excel will automatically display fewer decimal places so that the number can fit within the cell.
-To avoid this you can do one of the two methods pictured below.
+If you have a long number in a cell with General formatting, then Excel automatically displays fewer decimal places so that the number can fit within the cell.
+To avoid this, you can use one of the two methods described below.

 Increase Decimal Places